alxshelepenok/lumen/.grove/index.md

-  G_13["G-13: The feed is served as atom"]:::goal W_01["W-01: Verify Astro 7 baseline on Bun (scaffold, content probe, dev and build)"]:::spike W_24["W-24: Flatten the internal directory (plugins and the dependency sorter at the root)"]:::done W_25["W-25: Drop happy-dom from the test environment"]:::feature,critical W_26["W-26: Purge the one-shot parity artifacts from git history"]:::feature W_27["W-27: Serve the feed as atom.xml"]:::feature D_07["D-07: Static output only"]:::decision D_08["D-08: Bun stays the package manager and script runner"]:::decision
+  G_13["G-13: The feed is served as atom"]:::goal W_01["W-01: Verify Astro 7 baseline on Bun (scaffold, content probe, dev and build)"]:::spike W_24["W-24: Flatten the internal directory (plugins and the dependency sorter at the root)"]:::done W_25["W-25: Drop happy-dom from the test environment"]:::done W_26["W-26: Purge the one-shot parity artifacts from git history"]:::feature,critical W_27["W-27: Serve the feed as atom.xml"]:::feature D_07["D-07: Static output only"]:::decision D_08["D-08: Bun stays the package manager and script runner"]:::decision